biagioo/TypingGame/README.md

  Easy is 4 letter words, Medium is 5-6 letter words, Hard is 7 letter words.

+ You have 5 seconds to write the word displayed, each word you type correctly adds a point to your score.

  After the game is over, you'll be asked for a display name for your score to be seen on the score board.

  The score board only shows the top 3 scores for each difficulty.